 For example, with ThoughtSpot’s Relational Search Engine you can simply type in “sales by category name monthly” and the engine will find all sales transactions for that product category, aggregate them by month in real time, and deliver a best-fit chart based on the characteristics of the data.

-Unlike object search, relational search engines don’t require BI teams to pre-build dashboards or reports.
+Unlike object search, relational search engines don’t require business intelligence teams to pre-build dashboards or BI reports.
 The engine literally calculates the answers in real time as you type.
 And unlike NLP search engines, a Relational Search engine does not interpret your search query and then guess at an answer.
 Relational search deterministically takes each input and calculates a single, precise answer based on each letter you type.
 The result is an easy-to-use, penalty-free solution that lets non-technical business people truly do their own self-service analyses.
 And this changes everything—now anyone can be their own data analyst.

 If you want to learn more about relational search engines and the architecture that makes them work, check out our latest whitepaper: Relational Search: A New Paradigm for Data Analytics.